devMuzaffar/PRODIGY_WD_04/README.md

 # PRODIGY_WD_04
-The responsive portfolio was created using React JS
+The responsive portfolio was created using React JS & SASS

 # Features
 - Navigation Bar with Menu